 - A Petition is filed using JDF 641.
-This triggers the opening of a district civil case. - You are required to notify the District Attorney of your Motion. - This type of Petition cannot be filed in the underlying criminal cases. - If the multiple conviction records are in different jurisdictions, the Petitioner must file JDF 641 in each jurisdiction along with a copy of each petition filed in other jurisdiction(s). - A \$224 fee is required or you may file a motion to file without payment (JDF 205) and the corresponding proposed order (JDF 206). - For instructions to move to waive fees, see JDF 205(I).
+This triggers the opening of a district civil case. - However, after 7/1/25, petitions to seal multiple conviction records can be filed into one case so long as the petition identifies each case you seek to seal. - This amendment will reduce the filing fee to \$65. - You are required to notify the District Attorney of your Motion. - Restitution must be paid or the restitution order must be vacated. - This type of Petition cannot be filed in the underlying criminal cases until 7/1/25.
+See HB24-1133. - If the multiple conviction records are in different jurisdictions, the Petitioner must file JDF 641 in each jurisdiction along with a copy of each petition filed in other jurisdiction(s). - Until 7/1/25, a \$224 fee is required unless you are eligible to file without payment. - You may file a motion to file without payment (JDF 205) and the corresponding proposed order (JDF 206). - For instructions to move to waive fees, see JDF 205(I).